slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"A social movement that only moves people is merely a revolt.
 A movement that changes both people and institutions is a revolution."
 -- Martin Luther King Jr*

+> *"Progress isn't made by early risers.
+It's made by lazy men trying to find easier ways to do something."
+-- Robert Heinlein*

+> *"Every joke is a tiny revolution."
+-- George Orwell*

+> *"Jokes of the proper kind, properly told, can do more to enlighten questions of politics, philosophy, and literature than any number of dull arguments."
+-- Isaac Asimov*

+> *"Never argue with someone with the aim of changing his or her mind; focus instead on changing the much less invested minds of the audience."
+-- Nassim Taleb*